LiskArchive/lips/proposals/lip-Introduce_cross_chain_messages.md

 The second one, the _channel terminated message_, is sent to chains which have been terminated.
 This message also updates a few properties of the interoperability store to keep them synchronized between chains.
 The third one, the _registration message_, is used when registering a chain.
-This message activates the channel between the chains.
+This message must be the first message added to the inbox for a CCU to activate the channel between the chains.
 Furthermore, it serves as a guarantee that the correct chain ID, name and network ID were used when the registration transaction was sent on the sidechain.
 The last one, the _sidechain terminated message_ is created on the Lisk mainchain when a message should be routed to a terminated or inactive chain.
 This message allows other sidechains to automatically trigger the creation of the terminated sidechain account.